400 West Circulo Del Paladin, Green Valley, Arizona 85614

 Interiors range from very simple to upgraded with tile floors, stainless steel appliances, marble coutertops and a large fireplace.
 Most homes have living space between 1,000 and 1,500 square feet, with two bedrooms and two baths.
 Landscaping is comprised of rocks, cacti and small bushes.

-Prices start in the low-$100,000s.
+Prices start in the low- to mid-$100,000s.
 Please check with a Realtor to verify this as prices may change.

 One of the reasons that people enjoy living here is Green Valley Recreation (GVR).
 This organization manages the extensive amenities for Green Valley's 55+ communities.
 When Casa Paloma homeowners pay GVR's membership fee, they then have access to its 13 recreation centers located throughout Green Valley.